GokulDas027/5-days-tour-to-the-ML-world/Day 3/Day 3.md

 ## DNN Training

+## How does deep learning work?
+The magic in deep learning networks is **discovering the pattern and structure behind vast amounts of data**.
+The computational model consists of multiple layers, called neural networks, where data is processed.

 ## Training
 What happens when you try to learn something for an examination?
 You dont exactly memorise everything as such, right?
 You create a model inside your head, so that when a question is asked , you can answer accordingly using the model you have inside your head.